- February 19, 2020

 Adjust the Steering Wheel

 Drivers should make sure the steering wheel is properly situated before starting the engine.
-Car accident lawyers in Los Angeles say the steering wheel should point toward the driver’s chest instead of the face.
+The steering wheel should point toward the driver’s chest instead of the face.
 Most steering wheels house airbags that work best when they point toward the chest.

 You might be familiar with the “Drive Sober, Get Pulled Over” public service campaign.
 It’s imperative to heed this warning.
 Alcohol consumption impairs a driver’s ability to drive safely, even after modest consumption.